stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 Tenant-Operator provides several ClusterRoles that are automatically bound to the Tenants Namespaces used for managing access to the Namespaces and the resources they contain.
 You can also modify  the default roles or create new roles to have full control and customize access control for your users and teams.

-Tenant-Operator also is able to leverage existing OpenShift groups or external groups synced from 3rd party identity management system for maintaining Tenant membership in your organizations current user management system.
+Tenant-Operator is also able to leverage existing OpenShift groups or external groups synced from 3rd party identity management systems, for maintaining Tenant membership in your organization's current user management system.

 ## Self-Service

 With Tenant-Operator, you can empower your users to safely provision namespaces for themselves and their teams (typically mapped to SSO groups).
 Team-owned namespaces and the resources inside of them count towards the team's quotas rather than the user's individual limits and are automatically shared with all team members according to the access rules you configure in tenant-operator.

-Also by leveraging Tenant-Operators templating mechanism, namespaces can be provisioned and automatically pre-populated with any kind of resource or multiple resources such as network policies, docker pull secrets or even Helm charts etc
+Also by leveraging Tenant-Operator's templating mechanism, namespaces can be provisioned and automatically pre-populated with any kind of resource or multiple resources such as network policies, docker pull secrets or even Helm charts etc

 ## HashiCorp Vault Multitenancy